English

 Reading

-Each class fosters a love of reading by having designated reading areas, displays about favourite authors/books across the school; children across the school are encouraged to visit our school library and to use our junior librarian system to choose books to read in school and at home.
-The children are also given the experiences of sharing a range of different texts within class and will hear these read to them by adult as well as themselves and also their peers (where appropriate).
+Each class fosters a love of reading by having designated reading areas, displays about favourite authors/books and class discussions where children recommend books to each other.
+Children across the school are encouraged to visit our school library and to use our junior librarian system to choose books to read in school and at home.
+Right from Reception children are exposed to a variety of class books, which have a focus on patterned language, rich vocabulary and interesting content.

 We are fortunate to have volunteers from the local community who come in and listen to our children read.
-Staff identify vulnerable groups and individuals who need additional support in reading by recognising them as priority readers and these will be listened to by our reading volunteers as well as school staff.
-We also have a reading star scheme where older children in the school (Year 5/6) support younger children with their reading by spending time every morning listening to these children read.
-This has been great for encouraging the younger children and they really enjoy spending time reading with their older peers.
+Each class has more than 1 reading volunteer.
+We also have a reading star system where older children in the school (Year 5/6) support younger children with their reading by spending time listening to these children read on a daily basis.

-Children are encouraged to read at home at least five times per week.
-Parents are encouraged to write comments to create a log of their progress and children are rewarded for each read that is logged in their book.
-Children will then progress on to writing their own reflections in their reading diaries/book reviews.
-Children across the school will also complete a reading competition called ‘rainbow reading’ where they work through bookmarks until they’ve completed a rainbow of reading
+Children are encouraged to read at home.
+Parents are asked to write comments to create a log of their progress.
+Children across the school also complete a reading challenge called ‘rainbow reading’ where they work through bookmarks until they’ve completed a rainbow of reading.
+This accumulates in a special certificate given out in assembly.
+In Owl Class raffle tickets are used to promote regular reading.

 Poetry